azteknative/steamcmd/README.md

 The aim of this cookbook is to install the SteamCMD utility and (eventually provide a means to install games as part of a Chef run.

+This cookbook can be tested via the included Berkshelf and Vagrant configs, however there is one caveat: often when working locally, the installation of applications/games can bail out.
+This seems to affect longer running installations (such as CSGO) and I've not experienced this issue when working "in the cloud".

 Requirements
 ------------
 * Currently only supported on Linux, specifically: Ubuntu and CentOS.